Applying Classical Geometry Intuition to Quantum Spin: Coordinate system handedness

 \section{Coordinate system handedness}

-There is a classical analog to the two possible choices in Eqs.\ (\ref{eq:yuppm}) and (\ref{eq:ydownpm}).
+There is a geometric explanation for the two possible choices in Eqs.\ (\ref{eq:yuppm}) and (\ref{eq:ydownpm}).
 In a Cartesian coordinate system, once the $z$ and $x$ axes have been selected, there are still two possible directions for $y$.
 As illustrated in Fig.\ \ref{fig:definingy}, one direction results in a right-handed and the other in a left-handed coordinate system.